 Many people bite their lip when they have anxiety.
-It's extremely common, and occurs not only with anxiety disorders, but also with nervous flirting, nervous tension, and simply a feeling of something amiss.
-It's a common behavior that many people don't even realize they're doing, and other struggle to control.
+It's extremely common and occurs not only with anxiety disorders, but also with nervous flirting, nervous tension, and just a feeling of something amiss.
+It's a standard behavior that many people don't even realize they're doing, and others struggle to control.

 For many, biting lips can be fairly frustrating - especially if they don't realize they're doing it.
 They may find that their lips are bleeding or raw because they're biting their lips too hard or too often.
 What is the cause of this type of nervous tic, and what can you do to suppress it?

 What Causes Anxiety Lip Biting?

 Lip biting itself can be a sign of anxiety, but it almost always occurs with other symptoms.
-In order to understand where your lip biting comes from and what you can do to stop it, take my free 7 minute anxiety test now.
+To understand where your lip biting comes from and what you can do to stop it, take my free 7-minute anxiety test now.

 One would think that lip biting would have an obvious cause.
 After all, millions of people do it, and it's an extremely common anxiety symptom.
-But unfortunately, no one is really sure what causes lip biting or why it occurs.
+But unfortunately, no one is sure what causes lip biting or why it occurs.
 It's essentially a nervous habit - a behavior your body does when it feels anxious.

 No one knows why people have these types of motor tics or what relationship they have to anxiety.
 But they can often develop into bad habits, and once the tic has become a habit, it can be hard to break.